rehearsal-js/rehearsal-js/README.md

   -h, --help               display help for command
 ```

-The graph command produces file import graph for a project.
+The graph command produces a file import graph for a project.
 This is useful for seeing what files will be migrated and moved.

 If your project is very large (a monorepo or workspace) you can use the rehearsal graph command to find what is the leaf-most package and migrate it first.
 Using the leaf-most file, will ensure any settled types, will propagate to dependents, improving the overall migration experience and quality of type inference.

+The `--externals` flag is helpful for finding which external dependencies are either missing types or missing in package.json.
+This will be included in the generated `--output` file and annotated as either "missing types" or "missing from package.json".

 ## `rehearsal move`